ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Norwottock rail trail, Amherst, Mass.
 F. Model, July 29, 2006

 For nearly a century afterwards, the widespread North American Crossline Skipper was known by Scudder’s species name, manataaqua, commemorating a Native American-- although it is not clear which one.
 As Calhoun has pointed out (2009a), Harris’s Cambridge specimen, still in the MCZ at Harvard University, should be recognized as a “syntype” for H. manataaqua (in addition to Scudder’s specimens), and the “type locality” should be Cambridge, Massachusetts.
-The switch back to Fabricius’s name origines was proposed by W. H. Evans of the British Museum in 1955.
-While perhaps not fully justified given the vagueness of the old description, the name origines did predate manataaqua, and it has been accepted for the last fifty years or so.
+The switch back to Fabricius’s name origenes was proposed by W. H. Evans of the British Museum in 1955.
+While perhaps not fully justified given the vagueness of the old description, and not popular among American entomologists, the name origenes did pre-date manataaqua, and it has been accepted for the last fifty years or so.
 Calhoun recommends its retention mainly on grounds of the need for nomenclatural stability.

 Scudder refers to at least ten Massachusetts specimens of Crossline Skipper, and though he does not generalize about its relative abundance, it appears to have been found at all the usual collecting locations.
 “It has been several times taken in the neighborhood of Boston (Merrill, Faxon, Guild, Sanborn, Scudder) and in the Connecticut valley at Springfield (Emery), Deerfield, Mt.
 Tom (Sprague), and Granby, Mass.
 (Sprague, Scudder) (1889: 1723-4).”
-It had also been found in Rhode Island and Connecticut.
-We may deduce that it was, in the phrase of the time, “not uncommon” in Massachusetts.
+F. H. Sprague found several in Milton (7/5/1887, MCZ), and also found it in Belchertown, Amherst and Montague (1878, 1886, and 1885).
+There are old specimens from Warwick from "Miss Edwards" (n.d.; MCZ).
+We may deduce that in the 19th century Crossline Skipper was probably, in the phrase of the time, “not uncommon” in the state.
 Like other upland skippers, it almost certainly benefited from land clearing for agriculture through the 18th and early 19th centuries (Table 1).

-By the mid-1930's Farquhar (1934) adds Woods Hole, Milton, Amherst, Stoneham, and Phillipston to Scudder’s list of locations where Crossline had been collected.
+By the mid-1930's Farquhar (1934) adds Woods Hole, Milton, Stoneham, and Phillipston to Scudder’s list of locations where Crossline had been collected.
 It was not noted as either common or abundant, nor was it rare.
-At Phillipston in northern Worcester County, collector H. H. Shepard found it “uncommon.”
+At the Harvard MCZ, there are other mid-20th century specimens from Harwich, Weston, and Wellesley.
+At Phillipston in northern Worcester County, Farquhar notes that collector H. H. Shepard found Crossline Skipper “uncommon.”
 By contrast, Farquhar terms the closely-related Tawny-edged Skipper “common everywhere in New England.”

-Similarly, Jones and Kimball (1943) reported Crossline Skipper as "not abundant though well distributed" on Martha's Vineyard; however it was "general and common" on Nantucket.
-(Two F. M. Jones 1928 specimens from the Vineyard are at the Yale Peabody Museum.)
+Similarly, for Martha's Vineyard Jones and Kimball (1943) reported Crossline Skipper as "not abundant though well distributed"; but in contrast it was "general and common" on Nantucket.
+(Two F. M. Jones 1928 specimens from the Vineyard are at the Yale Peabody Museum; four "manataaqua" specimens are in the Kimball collection at the Maria Mitchell Museum on Nantucket.)
 On the islands the relative abundance of Crossline versus Tawny-edged was the reverse of that on the mainland, with Tawny-edged Skipper the less common, being only "occasional" on the Vineyard and not found at all on Nantucket.

 In ensuing years Crossline Skipper seems to have been somewhat overlooked.
 It apparently was considered fairly ordinary.
 For some unknown reason, between 1960 and 1966, major collector C. G. Oliver took an astounding 19 specimens of Crossline Skipper in West Action (Yale Peabody Museum).
-It's perhaps not surprising that this skipper is not found at that location today.
-William D. Winter took a few specimens of Crossline Skipper in Westwood in 1966 and 1973 (Harvard MCZ).
+William D. Winter took a few specimens of Crossline Skipper in Westwood in 1966, 1972, and 1973 (Harvard MCZ).
 He also found it in Barre, Massachusetts on July 8, 1972, and Darryl Willis found Crossline “common” in June and July 1974 in the Holliston-Sherborn area, most likely along the Sherborn power line.
 (Lep Soc Seas.
 Sum. and Corresp.
 1959-1981).

 In what may have been the first documentation for Berkshire County, O. R. Taylor found a specimen of Crossline Skipper in Richmond on 8 July 1962 (Yale Peabody Museum).